hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 </Hds::Table>
 ```

 Here’s an example of what a custom sort function could look like.
-In this example, we are indicating that we want to sort on a status, which takes it’s order based on the position in the array:
+In this example, we are indicating that we want to sort on a status, which takes its order based on the position in the array:

 ```javascript
 import Controller from '@ember/controller';